nicoleman0/security.github.io/index.md

 [Profile Link](https://www.linkedin.com/in/nicholas-coleman-8b595b279/) -> Feel free to connect with me on LinkedIn.

 ## About Me
-I graduated from Bard College with a Bachelor's of Art degree.

-My background is in technology as well as the humanities, which makes me strong at both analysis and documentation.
+My background is in both the humanities and tech, and I have strong technical skills as well as writing/soft-skills.

-I am hardworking, adaptable, and enthusiastic, and seeking opportunities in cybersecurity.
+It is my career goal to become a SOC Analyst, and I am currently pursuing the ISC2 CC and Security+ certifications so I can make it happen.

+I learned the fundamentals of cyber security through Google's Cybersecurity Professional Certificate program, and fell in love with the field very quickly.

+I am currently looking for work such as Tech Support Analyst, IT Helpdesk, Junior Security Analyst, and any other related jobs.

 ### Interests: